sasymo/cooperation/git_commands.md

 3.

 ### Squash
-Squash a commit from history using interactive rebase:[squash:to press sth into a flat or flatter shape]
+Squash a commit from history using interactive rebase:[squash in dictionary = to press sth into a flat or flatter shape]
-	checkout the "featureX" branch(this is the branch where the commit to be deleted is located) view the commit graph of the "featureX" branch git rebase -i <SHA-1>
+	- checkout the "featureX" branch(this is the branch where the commit to be deleted is located)
+	- view the commit graph of the "featureX" branch
+	- git rebase -i <SHA-1>
-	Explore the interactive rebase editor
+	- Explore the interactive rebase editor
-	Remove the commit by replacing the "pick" with "squash".
-Save the file An editor opens for the commit message of the squash commit(change it if you like) View the commit graph with "git log --oneline" : the squashed commit is removed
+	- Remove the commit by replacing the "pick" with "squash".
+Save the file
+	- An editor opens for the commit message of the squash commit(change it if you like)
+	- View the commit graph with "git log --oneline" : the squashed commit is removed

 **Perform a squash merge**
 	1. Create a "featureX" branch (git branch featureX)
 	2. Create a commit on the featureX branch (commit A)
 	3. Create another commit on the featureX branch (commit B)
-	4. Perform a squash merge of featureX branch into master branch -checkout the master branch : (git checkout master) -git merge --squash featureX
+	4. Perform a squash merge of featureX branch into master branch
+		- checkout the master branch : (git checkout master)
+		- git merge --squash featureX
-		-git commit : in the opened editor specify the commit message
+		- git commit : in the opened editor specify the commit message
 	5. View your commit graph : git graph --oneline (The message of commit A will not be part of the master branch)
 	6. Delete the featureX branch label:(git branch -d feaureX)